There are just so many things that you can experience and enjoy while you are visiting the beautiful and historic village of Sandsend near Whitby.

 While some of the quaint cottages were employed in the alum industry, others were homes to local fishermen.
 The cottages sit beneath cliffs with great views out to the lovely sands and the sea beyond.

-Sandsend Bay Cottages has 8 fabulous cottages with accommodation for up to 6 people in one case; none are too far from the beach.
+Sandsend Bay Cottages have 7 fabulous cottages with accommodation for up to 6 people in one case; none are too far from the beach.
 They are converted barns fitted out to the highest specification with a rating of 4 stars.

 The owners live on site and are proud of their ‘’Enjoy England Gold Star’’ from the Tourist Board.
 They are no smoking, and sorry, no pets, but are disabled friendly with ample parking, include a children’s play area, fully heated and have hot tubs and Wi-Fi as standard.